DigiAIWorld/superstore-sales-analysis/README.md

 * Our most profitable quarter all year round was Q4.
 To maximize even more profits, we must make sure to have enough stock and push our marketing and customer service to make the most out of the October — December festive period.

 * The most performing regions are the West then the East, South, and Central regions in that order.
 The Central region brings in at least $100,000 more in sales than the South region but still makes less profit than it.
 There is work to be done in the Central region if we really want to keep that market.
-However, I believe it is better to take some of the resources in our Central region instead our West region stores as we are more profitable there and could really establish ourselves as the kingpin in that region.
+However, I believe it is better to take some of the resources in our Central region instead of our West region stores as we are more profitable there and could really establish ourselves as the kingpin in that region.

 * California, New York, and Washington are our most profitable markets and most present ones especially in terms of sales as states.
 We have to focus more on them.
 Our least profitable markets are Texas, Ohio, and Pennsylvania.
 I believe that we should decrease our presence there or even put a halt at our store locations there as sales in Texas and Pennsylvania are in the $100,000s but are unable to convert to profits.